-B. Braun has begun its transition into a data-centric cannot yet be estimated. company and is expanding both its digital infrastructure as well as the skills and abilities of its employees Therefore, we must expect the current volatility to in handling data and analytics.
-A consistent focus on persist in 2024.
-Current foreign exchange market data lays the groundwork for smart product, service trends and future interest trends remain difficult to and process digitalization-including solutions fully predict, which means risks may arise here in the short customized to the customer's requirements.
-Digital term.
-A further increase in interest rates can exacerservices and products (software) together with interbate the financial situation for all stakeholders, even connected devices and smart single-use products jeopardizing functional supply chains.
-B. Braun also (hardware) form integrated systems that enable dafaces the risk of being unable to pass on all inflata-driven, high quality and efficient health care, which tion-related price increases to our customers. is the foundation of other innovative business models.
+B. Braun has begun its transition into a data-centric company and is expanding both its digital infrastructure as well as the skills and abilities of its employees in handling data and analytics.
+A consistent focus on data lays the groundwork for smart product, service and process digitalization-including solutions fully customized to the customer's requirements.
+Digital services and products (software) together with interconnected devices and smart single-use products (hardware) form integrated systems that enable data-driven, high quality and efficient health care, which is the foundation of other innovative business models.